rehierl/node-tree-outliner/3-1-0-design-2.md

 Re-opening a section for additional associations would therefore be in conflict with the above guarantee.
-Because of that, such an operation must be seen to represent an attempt to suspend and resume a section.
+Because of that, such an operation must be seen to represent an attempt to suspend and then resume a section.

+**CLARIFICATION**
+Once closed, a section is fully defined/specified.
+That is, because no subsequent node will, by definition, have any further effect on it.

 **CLARIFICATION**
 A section can not be strictly suspended.